Kosovo at the Olympics: History

 After the breakup of Yugoslavia, the Olympic Committee of Kosovo (OCK) was established 1992.
 However, only Kosovo Serb athletes participated as part of the Olympic teams of Serbia and Montenegro and Serbia.
 On 17 February 2008, the Kosovan Parliament declared independence from Serbia.
 World junior champion in judo, Majlinda Kelmendi, qualified for the 2012 Summer Olympics.
 She wanted to compete under the flag of Kosovo, but OCK was not recognized by the International Olympic Committee (IOC) at the time.
 Also, the IOC turned down Kelmendi's request to compete as an independent athlete.
 Kelmendi chose instead to represent Albania.
 In which she couldn't win the first ever medal for Albania as she lost in the Round of Sixteen of this tournament.

 In April 2013, the Brussels Agreement was concluded between the Serbian and Kosovan governments.
 Kosovo was recognised as a provisional member of the IOC on 22 October 2014, before becoming a full member on 9 December 2014.
-At that time, Kosovo was not a member or observer state of the United Nations, but it had gained diplomatic recognition as a sovereign state by 97 out of 193 UN member states.
+At that time, Kosovo was not a member or observer state of the United Nations, but it had gained diplomatic recognition as a sovereign state by 108 out of 193 UN member states.
 Kelmendi, who had gone on to become World and European judo champion in 2013 and 2014, carried Kosovo's flag during the Parade of Nations in the opening ceremonies in both Rio 2016 and Tokyo 2020.

 Serbia protested Kosovo's admission to the IOC, as it officially claims that Kosovo is an autonomous province of Serbia.
 However, Serbia, considering the harmful effects of Yugoslavia's expulsion in 1992, decided against boycotting the 2016 Summer Olympics as a consequence.

 Kosovo competed for the first time as a recognized Olympic nation at the 2016 Summer Olympics in Rio de Janeiro.
-In total eight athletes competed in various sports for Kosovo.
+In total eight athletes competed in various sports.
 Kosovo won one gold medal by Kelmendi in the women's -52kg class, the first Olympic medal for Kosovo in its history.
 As Kosovo finished their debut in the Summer Olympics in Rio de Janeiro in the 54th place.

 The Olympic Committee of Kosovo made its Winter Olympic debut at the 2018 Games in Pyeongchang.
 Albin Tahiri was the flag-bearer at the 2018 Winter Olympics opening ceremony.

 Kosovo competed in the Tokyo Games in 2021, with five male and six female competitors.
 Majlinda Kelmendi and Akil Gjakova were the flag-bearers in the Parade of Nations.